tretapey/raisincss/README.md

 - `.row-end-{1 to 12}`
 - `.row-span-{1 to 12}`

-Also we can use on any grid item:
+Also, we can use on any grid item:

 - `.justify-self-{start | end | center | stretch}`
 - `.align-self-{start | end | center | stretch}`